Gases in the atmosphere

 6 Questions

-made from only one type of atom
+made up of only one type of atom

-contains different elements chemically joined together
+contains different elements chemically bonded together